 When I was learning the, I saw the Lord’s words: “Come to me, all you that labor and are heavy laden, and I will give you rest” (Matthew 11:28).
 In addition, the preachers often said, “The Lord came not to enjoy man’s service, but to serve man,” “Everything we for to the Lord will be heard.”
 I was influenced unconsciously.
 I was further convinced that the Lord was a God who would bestow upon all of us believers grace and blessings, a God who would resolve all of our difficulties, and a God who would heal us of all of our diseases, and that He would answer all our prayers.
 Just as David said, “Yes, though I walk through the valley of the shadow of death, I will fear no evil: for you are with me; your rod and your staff they comfort me” (Psalms 23:4).
 So, before I went to bed, went out, attended an examination, began school…, I always prayed to the Lord and asked Him to protect me, and bestow upon me grace and blessings.
 The became the Lord of my family, and moreover, He became my crutch, my doctor, and my teacher …

 I took it for granted that believers in God should enjoy His grace, and I had never found any error about such an opinion until I was ill.
-I prayed to God for my illness, whereas He didn’t heal me.
-Then I harbored grievances against Him.
+I prayed to God for my illness, but He didn’t heal me.
+Then I complained against Him.
 Through Sister Su’s fellowship, I realized that my perspective of belief in God was improper.

 Just when I was losing faith in the Lord, I thought of the miracle the Lord Jesus performed, which was recorded in Mark 2:11-12: “I say to you, Arise, and take up your bed, and go your way into your house.
 And immediately he arose, took up the bed, and went forth before them all; so that they were all amazed, and glorified God, saying, We never saw it on this fashion.”
 Indeed, the Lord can make the lame walk, the blind see, and even the dead resurrect; the Lord’s grace is ample.
 I shouldn’t lose my faith.
 So I continued to pray to the Lord.
 However, my illness still didn’t improve.
 I lost all my faith.
 I didn’t have the heart to attend gatherings, and was not willing to read the Scriptures or pray to the Lord, for I thought it was no use believing in the Lord as I couldn’t gain His grace.

 One day, Sister Su invited me to gather at Brother Wang’s house.
-I hesitated for a minute and grudgingly agreed.
+I hesitated for a minute, but then grudgingly agreed.

-When I arrived at Brother Wang’s house, I had already been half an hour late, and Aunt Li and Brother Wang’s sister were also there.
+When I arrived at Brother Wang’s house, I was half an hour late, and Aunt Li and Brother Wang’s sister were also there.
 When they saw me, they thoughtfully asked how my situation was during that time period.
 I derived some comfort from their care.
 Seeing their sincere eyes, I felt the Lord’s love didn’t leave me completely.
 So I told them about my experience that I became passive and weak when I prayed to God for my illness but was not cured.
 Sister Su looked at me and said sincerely, “Do we believe in God only to gain more grace and blessings from Him?
-Do we pray to God just for the peace and His care?
+Do wejust for the peace and His care?
 If the Lord doesn’t answer our prayers or doesn’t satisfy our desires and demands, then won’t we believe in Him?
 What should we do to be true believers in God?
-And how should we pray to be after God’s heart?
+And how should we pray to be after God’s heart?”

 Sister Su said, “There are two passages ofwhich clearly explain these questions.
 Let me read them.
 God says: ‘My deeds are greater in number than the grains of sand on the beaches, and My wisdom greater than that of all those sons of Solomon, yet men merely think of Me as a physician of little account and an unknown teacher of man!
 How many believe in Me only so I would heal them?
 How many believe in Me only so I would use My powers to drive unclean spirits out of their bodies?
 And how many believe in Me simply to receive peace and joy from Me?
 How many believe in Me only to demand from Me more material wealth, and how many believe in Me just to spend this life in safety and to be safe and sound in the world to come?
 How many believe in Me only to avoid the suffering of hell and to receive the blessings of heaven?
 How many believe in Me only for temporary comfort but do not seek to gain anything in the world to come?
 When I brought down My fury upon man and seized all the joy and peace he originally possessed, man became doubtful.
 When I gave unto man the suffering of hell and reclaimed the blessings of heaven, man’s shame turned into anger.
 When man asked Me to heal him, yet I acknowledged him not and felt abhorrence for him, man went far away from Me and sought the way of witch doctors and sorcery.
 When I took away all that man had demanded from Me, then all disappeared without a trace. … Man only has such manner of faith in Me, and fools Me in this way.
 How can man bear Me witness when he holds such views of Me?’